mayankgsingh/spring-jpa-example/README.md

 - JPA 3

 ## Setup
-1. Two sqlite databases/file has been created and are placed under main/src/resources -- `user.db` --> It has user table
+Two sqlite databases/file has been created and are placed under main/src/resources
+  - `user.db` --> It has `user` table with 2 records
--- `country.db` --> It has country table
+  - `country.db` --> It has `country` table with 2 records
--- Entity beans are placed under `com.ms.example.xxxdb` package
+  - Entity beans are placed under `com.ms.example.xxxdb` package

 ## Configurations
 1. `AppConfig.java` has `main()` method which initialises Springs` application context.